Gastronomo22/gsoc-2025-gnn-examples/README.md

 ### `gat_cora.jl`
 Reimplementation of the classic Graph Attention Network (GAT) model on the Cora dataset.
 This example uses two GATConv layers with 8 attention heads and a simple Flux training loop.

+### `gin_mutag.jl`
+GIN model for graph classification on the MUTAG dataset, adapted from PyTorch Geometric’s `gin.py`.
+Uses sum pooling and a simple training loop to classify whole graphs.